telerik/maui-docs/controls/expander/styling.md

 ## Header Text Styling

-To customize the text inside the header you have to use the `HeaderTextStyle` property (`Style` with target type `Label`).
+To customize the text inside the header, use the `HeaderTextStyle` property (`Style` with target type `Label`).
 If `HeaderTextStyle` is not set, the text inside is bold by default.

 The following code shows how to declare the `HeaderTextStyle` property in the Expander:

 <snippet id='expander-features-headertext-styling'/>

-And the result:
+This is the result:

 ![.NET MAUI Expander Header Text styling](images/expander-styling.png "Expander Header Text Styling")